Gross and Net Income

 - is the money you take home after all taxes and contributions have been deducted from your gross salary.

 |Tax due||Please enter salary|

 - Tax due

 - is the sum of all taxes and contributions that will be deducted from your gross salary.

 The deductions used in the above tax calculator assume you are not married and you have no dependants.

 - is a progressive tax, meaning that individuals with higher wages will be taxed more than individuals with lower wages.
 The basic personal allowance is currently 8 400 EUR which will be deducted from the total amount of taxes.

 - is paid on top of earned income.
 The employer withholds employee's social security contributions at source and remits the total contributions to the social security authorities.
 The employer pays 35% and the employee pays another 13.07% of his salary.

 - is a local income tax, ranging from 0% to 9% of the income tax due.
 Non-residents pay an average 7%.

-The information presented on this page is based on the fiscal regulations of Belgium in 2019.
+The information presented here is based on the fiscal regulations in Belgium in 2019.
 Visit europa.eu for more details.